Inspirateur/binary-greedy-meshing/README.md

 - opacity mask building: **300μs** (can be cached)
 - meshing + quad => vertices/index conversion: **300μs**

-This is close to the 50-200μs range reported (for meshing) by folks from the original C version of the library.
+This is in line with the 50-200μs range reported (for meshing only) by folks from the original C version of the library.

 The meshing is also ~15x faster than [block-mesh-rs](https://github.com/bonsairobo/block-mesh-rs) which took **~4.5ms** to greedy mesh a chunk on my machine (also tested with Riverbed); but the comparison isn't completely fair because block-mesh-rs properly supports transparency and this crate doesn't